Qt1980/reading-notes/class-02.md

 ```} else {```
    ``` greeting = 'Welcome!';```

 ```}```

 This script expresses a greeting based on the time of day the user opens the webpage.
-Javascript can be used in many ways to make the webpage interactive and therefor more robust and enjoyable.
+Javascript can be used in many ways to make the webpage interactive and therefore more robust and enjoyable.

 Scripts are built using logic which involves putting together expressions and variables in the proper order.
 Expressions can be evaulated by assigning operators of which there are 5 types used in JavaScript.